fossxo/fossxo-gdd/source/technical-design/coordinate-systems.rst

 in terms of screen coordinates.
 The mouse raycast system converts the position to world coordinates and a corresponding tic-tac-toe board position.

-.. index:: coordinates; world, world point
+.. index:: coordinates; world, world point, projection matrix
 .. _ref-world-coordinates:

 =================